yadu77-op/MACHINE-LEARNING-PROJECTS/README.md

 Key highlights of the project:

 Data preprocessing and feature engineering
-Application of classification algorithms such as Logistic Regression, Decision Trees, and Random Forests Model evaluation using metrics like accuracy, precision, recall, and F1-score Real-time fraud detection for enhanced security
+Application of classification algorithms such as Logistic Regression Model evaluation using metrics like accuracy
+Real-time fraud detection for enhanced security

 This project serves as a valuable tool for financial institutions aiming to reduce the impact of fraudulent activities and safeguard their customers' financial information.